Codecademy/docs/content/javascript/concepts/number-methods/terms/toLocalString/toLocalString.md

 ---
-Title: ".toLocalString()"
+Title: ".toLocaleString()"
-Description: "Converts a number to a language-sensitivie version of the number."
+Description: "Converts a date to a string of its language-sensitivie form."
 Subjects:
   - "Web Development"
   - "Computer Science"